minzsiure/minzsiure.github.io/index.md

 ## Research

 My research seeks to understand <b>how multiple brain regions encode information and communicate with one another to coordinate the processes that allow us to interact with—and learn about—the world and ourselves</b>.
 These processes include navigating our surroundings and gathering information to make everyday decisions, which together shape <b>nearly all</b> of our daily activities.
-Yet we still understand <em>remarkably little</em> about the neural mechanisms underlying these <em>fundamental</em> behaviors.
+Yet we still understand <em>remarkably little</em> about the neural mechanisms underlying these <em>fundamental</em> cognitive processes and behaviors.

 Broadly, I view cognition as a computational process grounded in the basis of neurons and synapses, and I believe we can gain insights into these processes through models of neural networks.
 With the very recent development of large-scale neurophysiological recordings and connectome datasets, we now have unprecedented opportunities to investigate: <b><em>How do multiple brain regions interact to support cognition?</em></b>  To that end, my research has spanned three main directions: